What Type of Doctor Do You See for Sleep Apnea?

 The most common kind of sleep apnea is obstructive sleep apnea, and it occurs when a patient’s throat muscles relax and/or collapse during sleep, which blocks airflow.
 Central sleep apnea and complex sleep apnea syndrome are other kinds of sleep apnea.
 Central sleep apnea occurs when a patient’s brain doesn’t send the proper signals to the muscles that control breathing, while complex sleep apnea syndrome happens when both central and obstructive sleep apnea happen simultaneously.
 It’s important to treat each kind of sleep apnea properly.

 We do!
 Our clinic has sleep apnea doctors at multiple locations in the US.
-We have locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, and their addresses and contact information are available on our Appointments page.
+We have locations in Illinois, Indiana, Missouri, Texas and Wisconsin and their addresses and contact information are available on our Appointments page.
 We invite you to contact us at one of these locations for a consultation, or you can call us.
 Get in touch with us today to book with one of our sleep apnea doctors near you.
 We look forward to seeing you and helping you with your sleep issue soon!